jaykay12/tech/_posts/2020-10-5-test-driven-development-spring-boot.md

   - Used to benchmark software components repeatedly.
   - Also called as load testing.
   - Purpose is to ensure that the code under test runs fast enough even if it’s under high load
+  - Apache JMeter is used for load testing.

 5. <ins>**Calibration testing**</ins>